PhenixHBots/MusicKing/README.md

 ## MusicKing bot for Discord
-This is a bot that plays music for Discord voice channels from [YouTube](https://youtube.com) and is coded with JavaScript.

 MusicKing Bot is a bot for [Discord](https://discord.com/) is a bot that allows users to use music commands and play audio from [YouTube](https://www.youtube.com/)